 When integrated with WordPress, Uploadcare drastically improves its uploading feature and allows you to use cloud storage, as well as a CDN.
 The integration process takes about 5 minutes to complete.
 This article will guide you through the process step by step.

 WordPress Plus Uploadcare

-WordPress is a great tool to store and manage content for websites, blogs, and apps: it’s an open-source platform, used by an estimated 1.3 billion people worldwide in 35% of all websites.
-It’s a content management system (CMS) that is free to use on your own hosting.
+WordPress is a great tool to store and manage content for websites, blogs, and apps: it’s an open-source platform, used by an estimated 75 million websites worldwide which make 39% of the web.
+The content management system (CMS) is free to use on your own hosting.
 Alternatively, you can get both the CMS and a hosting plan at WordPress.com.

 When you create a new post or page and upload an image to a WordPress site, it’s added to the Media Library automatically.
 The default library placement is a hosting service that hosts the WordPress engine as well.
 If your hosting isn’t optimized for images (e.g., has file size limits or doesn’t have a CDN), it can slow down the page loading speed.
 In turn, that affects your page ranking negatively.

 Don’t be scared; the regular hosting works for most blogs and websites along with their media content.
 However, if you upload media to WordPress on a daily basis, and store and handle lots of images and assets, an all-around image uploading/delivery solution would improve your content management workflow and increase page loading speed for end users around the world.

 WordPress users can get hold of Uploadcare as well, thanks to the smooth integration of the uploader and the WordPress CMS.

 After you create your Uploadcare account and integrate the Uploadcare plugin with your WordPress, you’ll have this option to upload images: